eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-messages.md

     include note.html content="Ditto has no knowledge of the payload of messages but merely routes messages between connected devices."
   %}

+  {% include warning.html content="Ditto offers no message retention.
+If a device isn't connected when a Message
+     should be routed, it will never receive the Message."
+  %}

 Messages provide the possibility to send something **to** or **from** an actual device using an arbitrary subject/topic.
 They contain a custom payload with a custom content-type, so you can choose what content best